LaurenceW01/plant-database-api/config/GPT files/chatgpt_endpoints.md

 # Plant Database API Documentation - Core Operations

+## 🔄 CHATGPT WORKAROUND ACTIVE

+**⚠️ IMPORTANT NOTICE:** Due to a temporary ChatGPT platform issue with POST/PUT requests, all endpoints have been converted to GET methods with query parameters.
+This is a temporary workaround - all functionality remains the same, just use query parameters instead of JSON request bodies.

 ## ✅ CORE API ENDPOINTS (ChatGPT Compatible)

 **Status**: 27 essential endpoints operational - streamlined for ChatGPT's 30 operation limit.
 All endpoints include AI-powered analysis, field normalization, and location intelligence.

+**Workaround Status**: All POST/PUT endpoints converted to GET with parameter simulation.

 ---